DJFractal uses several concepts:

 first.

-In order to distribute several FractalData
+In order to distribute several FractalDatas to many

-s, the distributer uses a collection of fractal
+FractalComputers, the distributer uses a collection of fractal

-.
+computers called fcs.
 This collection is an implementation of

-the standard java.util.Collection
+the standard java.util.Collection.

 To run DJFractal, two options are currently available (may change in the future):